-Natural Dimensions was appointed to design extensive grounds around a ground-breaking new secondary school in Surrey.
-Natural Dimensions produced full tender documentation with full BIM coordination for a low carbon school set within a new ‘biophilic’ landscape.
-We also produced a full management plan, and the initial Landscape and Visual Impact Assessment and landscape strategy for planning.
+Natural Dimensions was appointed to design extensive grounds around a ground-breaking new pathfinder secondary school in Surrey which is a template school for low carbon technology and biophilic landscape principles.
+Natural Dimensions produced full tender documentation with full BIM coordination for the entire school grounds, a landscape management plan, and the initial Landscape and Visual Impact Assessment and landscape strategy for planning.

 The design of the school grounds was guided by the client’s aspiration to make the grounds an integral part of the school experience and create an eco-centric landscape which responds to biophilic design principles in reflecting natural systems, symbols, textures and tones for psychological, physiological and spiritual replenishment whilst adapting to the current emergencies of climate change, flooding frequency, biodiversity and health.